 - 2 teaspoons salt

 Cook the vegetables according to the package directions; set aside.
 Melt 2 Tablespoons of the butter in a large skillet.
 Add the onions and cook until soft, about 5-7 minutes.

 Preheat oven to 350 degrees F. Melt 4 Tablespoons of the butter in the microwave.
-Toss with the potatoes in a very large mixing bowl.
-Stir in the cooked onions, cream of chicken soup, shredded cheese, sour cream (or Greek yogurt), salt, pepper and steamed vegetables.
-Spread evenly into a lightly greased large casserole dish.
+Toss with the potatoes in a large mixing bowl.
+Stir in the cooked onions, cream of chicken soup, shredded cheese, sour cream, salt, pepper and steamed vegetables.
+Spread evenly into a lightly greased 9x13-inch pan.

 Place the crushed Ritz crackers in a medium bowl.
 Melt the remaining 2 Tablespoons of butter in the microwave then toss with the crackers.
 Spread evenly over the potatoes.
 Bake for 45 minutes to 1 hour, until cooked through and bubbly.
 Remove from oven and let stand for 5-10 minutes before serving.
 Serve warm.